Home Artist Information Phoenix Rising Selected Commissions Wildlife Sculptures HMS Victory HMS Victory Sculpture

 Whilst Ian was carving this replacement entrance port on the lower gun deck the centuries had also taken their toll on some of the other oak timbers which also had to be removed from within the Victory's hull during the restoration process.
 These old oak beams were also found to be badly rotten and worm damaged, beyond repair and required replacing.
-Ian was asked by members of the ships crew as some of these beams were obviously not in any condition to be restored and then returned to the ship, if he would be able to carve something with them which could then be auction off to help the ships crew with their annual fund raising for the 'BBC Children in Need' TV program, something Ian was pleased to be able to do.
+Ian was asked as some of these beams were obviously not in any condition to be restored and then returned to the ship, if he would be able to carve something with them which could then be auction off to help the ships crew with their annual fund raising for the 'BBC Children in Need' TV program, something Ian was pleased to be able to do.

 The replacement was to be carved entirely from seasoned mahogany, unlike the previous original entrance port which was carved entirely from oak.
 Mahogany has proved to be far more durable over the years when used in the large sections now required than oak has proved to be in the past.
 The majority of work in carving the replacement entrance port was carried out in the No 4 Boathouse which is close to HMS Victory where most of the restoration work on the ship had been carried out.